Josh-Savvy/car_rental_website_autochek/README.md

 </code>
 </pre>

 2. You should have a newly created .env file now.
-Replace the value repectively.
+Replace the env values repectively.

 ## Usage